pvlugter/cinnamon-akka-streams-demo/README.md

 docker-compose up
 ```

 > Note: the Prometheus sandbox is configured for Docker for Mac.
 Since Prometheus needs an address to scrape from, the Prometheus configuration will need to be updated for other platforms.
+For example on Linux you can remove the sandbox network and set each container to run in `network_mode: "host"`

 Run the demo application: